What is a Manifold?

 subspace topology

-properties from the ambient space.
-What requires work is the third manifold
+from the ambient space.
+What requires work is the third manifold condition.

-condition — exhibiting an explicit atlas that witnesses local Euclidean
+We must exhibit an explicit atlas that witnesses local Euclidean structure of

 The Hemisphere Charts

-a graph of a continuous function over an open ball in \(\mathbb{R}^n\).
-There
+which is a graph of a continuous function over an open ball in \(\mathbb{R}^n\).

 directions in the ambient space.